minseok127/atomsnap/README.md

 	void *alloc_arg);
 ```

 The first function is responsible for allocating an atomsnap_version structure.
-This function is later called inside atomsnap_make_version, which is used by writers to allocate an atomsnap_version structure.
-The allocation function receives its argument from the parameters passed to atomsnap_make_version.
+This function is later called inside atomsnap_make_version(), which is used by writers to allocate an atomsnap_version structure.
+The allocation function receives its argument from the parameters passed to atomsnap_make_version().

 The second function pointer is for deallocating an atomsnap_version.
 This function is automatically called when all threads referencing the atomsnap_version have disappeared.
 The user can specify arguments for the free function by setting them in the free_context field of atomsnap_version.